Fierté Montréal: Montreal Pride 2018

 The 12th edition of the Montreal Pride festival ran from August 9 to 19, 2018.
 The parade was led by transgender women and their allies holding a sign which read “Trans women first, never again last.”
 The theme for the parade was the fifth color of the LGBTQ+ flag: blue.
-The grand marshals of the parade included Jacq Brasseur, Stonewall activist Miss Major Griffin-Gracy, U.S. Olympic athlete Gus Kenworthy, Dominique Lavergne, Julie Lemieux, Kennedy Olango, and Dany Turcotte.
+The grand marshals of the parade included Jacq Brasseur, Stonewall activist Miss Major Griffin-Gracy, US Olympic athlete Gus Kenworthy, Dominique Lavergne, Julie Lemieux, Kennedy Olango, and Dany Turcotte.

 Montreal Pride 2019

 The 13th edition of the Montreal Pride festival ran from August 8 to 18, 2019.
-The grand marshals of the festival included: LGBTQ+ militant and athlete Val Desjardins, advocate and M. Cuir Montréal 2011 Dany Godbout, author and activist Ma-Nee Chacaby, creator of the trans flag Monica Helms, actor and advocate Wilson Cruz and founder of Proud To Be Us Laos Anan Bouapha.
+The grand marshals of the festival included: LGBTQ+ activist and athlete Val Desjardins, advocate and M. Cuir Montréal 2011 Dany Godbout, author and activist Ma-Nee Chacaby, creator of the trans flag Monica Helms, actor and advocate Wilson Cruz and founder of Proud To Be Us Laos Anan Bouapha.
 The headliners for this edition included: Ciara, Margaret Cho, Ariane Moffatt, Steve Grand, 12 stars of RuPaul's Drag Race for the Drag Superstars show hosted by Sasha Velour with performances from Robin S and Janice Robinson.
 The theme for Montreal's 36th Pride Parade was the sixth color of the LGBTQ+ flag: violet.

-Shortly prior to Montreal's Pride parade, LGBTQ activists supporting the 2019–20 Hong Kong protests were expelled from participating in the event for alleged security reasons.
+Shortly prior to Montreal's Pride parade, LGBTQ activists supporting the 2019–20 Hong Kong protests, Action Free Hong Kong Montreal (Freehkmtl), were expelled from participating in the event for alleged security reasons. argued that their primary duty was ensuring public safety, asserting that complex international geopolitical conflicts should not be permitted to derail a local LGBTQ+ liberation event.
+To justify the last-minute exclusion, organizers stated to the media that law enforcement had alerted them to a specific sabotage risk.
+However, a subsequent CBC News investigation revealed that the Montreal Police Service (SPVM) publicly and explicitly denied issuing any such security warning or safety directive to the organization.
 The move was criticized as giving in to threats against the pro-Hong Kong activists from pro-Chinese Communist Party groups.

+Following this disclosure, Freehkmtl representative Henry Lam, alongside civil rights advocates, accused Pride leadership of fabricating police warnings to protect corporate sponsorships, maintain a superficial image of political neutrality, and avoid public controversy.